DataDog/documentation/content/en/agent/guide/agent-fips-proxy.md

 The `fips` setting is available in Agent versions >= 7.41.
 When the setting is enabled, the Datadog Agent redirects all of its communications to the Datadog FIPS proxy.
 This setting ignores custom URL options, such as `dd_url`.

 The `https` option is set to false because the Agent uses HTTP to communicate with the proxy.
-The Datadog FIPS proxy is expected to run on the same local machine as the Datadog Agent and relies on the host's security for protection of that communication.
+The Datadog FIPS proxy is expected to run on the same host as the Datadog Agent and relies on the host's security for protection of that communication.
 Host security and hardening are customer responsibilities.

 <div class="alert alert-warning">The <code>fips.enabled</code> setting defaults to <code>false</code> in the Agent.
 It must be set to <code>true</code> to ensure all communications are forwarded through the Datadog FIPS proxy.</div>